adriankast/ics-to-csv-for-ff/README.md

 # ics-to-csv-for-ff
-Convert a ICS calendar file to a CSV file
+* Convert a ICS calendar file to a CSV file
+* Not tested yet!